RubyAquaMarine/skale-token-deployer/README.md

 These smart contracts make it possible to deploy and map tokens from the chain owners MSW or deployer key within 1 transaction.

 ## requirements
+- Add Skale Chain network to the `hardhat.config.ts`

 The deployed contract `TokenFactory` must be granted the following roles.
 - REGISTRAR_ROLE : `connectSchain()`
 - TOKEN_REGISTRAR_ROLE : `addERC20byOwner()`

 ## function call
 For dapp chain owners that want to import tokens from another chain aka the EuropaHub, the user will insert `elated-tan-skat` into `_fromChainName` and the token wrapper address from that chain.